Learn

 Arranging a skin cancer check-up with a doctor

-A skin cancer doctor or dermatologist can decide whether any given “mole” on the patient’s skin really is a mole, or if it is a skin cancer.
+A skin cancer doctor or dermatologist can decide whether any given “mole” on the patient’s skin really is a mole or if it is a skin cancer.
 This is usually done by examining with a dermoscope.
-At Spot Check Clinic we take high-magnification photographs of any moles of concern, which allows closer examination of the mole.
+At Spot Check Clinic, we take high-magnification photographs of any moles of concern, which allows for closer examination of the mole.

-• If you are concerned about one or two spots only, and you don’t have skin cancer risk factors, you can usually book an appointment for a 1-3 spot check within 1-2 working days.
+• If you are concerned about only one or two spots and don’t have skin cancer risk factors, you can usually book an appointment for a 1-3 spot check within 1-2 working days.

 • If you have many (hundreds) of moles, you may wish to have total body photography (“mole mapping”) to document them all and help track changes.